 If you can afford to wait, selling in spring might bring an offer because spring months bring more buyers into the marketplace.
 But if every other home is better than yours, waiting until spring will not help.

-Consider Taking Out a New Mortgage
+2. Consider Taking Out a New Mortgage

-If you need to sell is based on financial reasons, it might make sense to take out a home equity loan, providing you can afford to pay a higher monthly payment.
+If you need to sell based on financial reasons, it might make sense to take out a home equity loan, provided you can afford to pay a higher monthly payment.
 If your existing loan is an adjustable-rate mortgage, and a higher interest rate has raised your payment to the extent that you can no longer afford to pay it, you might be able to renegotiate a loan modification plan with your lender or convert that ARM into a fixed-rate mortgage at a lower interest rate.

 Before you decide to borrow more money through a refinance of your existing loan or by taking out a second mortgage, first meet with a trusted advisor to discuss your financial situation.
 Don’t talk with any real estate professional who has a vested interest in your affairs.
 Speak with a tax accountant or your real estate lawyer.

-Rent Out Your Home Instead
+3. Rent Out Your Home Instead

 Some home sellers have no choice.
 For a variety of reasons, from job promotions to family-related matters, a home seller might be forced to relocate to a new area and leave an existing home behind.